nosana-ci/docs.nosana.io/docs/nodes/grid-run.md

-# Run your Node on Test Grid
+# Run your Node on the Nosana Grid
-## GPU Test Grid
+## GPU Nosana Grid
-This guide is for nodes that already successfully registered their node for the GPU Test Grid and got selected for Phase 1 or Phase 2.
+This guide is for nodes that already successfully registered their node for the Nosana Grid.
 Congratulations for making it this far!
 Now its time to start up your node and start earning $NOS!
-If you got selected, your node received a special access NFT that can be used to join a GPU market on Test Grid.

 ::: info Backup your Solana Key